| Contact |

 posted below although effective colors on the Internet vary depending upon the monitor.
 Each

-print is carefully reproduced and true to color for the original watercolor and will be signed by the artist.
-Each print will come with a brief botanical history suitable for attaching to the back of the frame.
-Price per print is
+print was carefully reproduced and true to color for the original watercolor and were signed by the artist but only as needed so they were not numbered.
+Quantities were much less than his limited edition series of the first two prints.
+Each print came with a brief botanical history suitable for attaching to the back of the frame.

 |